Zora Neale Hurston: Political views

-Hurston was a Republican who aligned herself with the politics of the Old Right and she was also a supporter of Booker T. Washington.
-Although she once stated her support for the "complete repeal of All Jim Crow Laws", she was a contrarian on civil rights activism and she generally lacked interest in being associated with it.
-In 1951, she criticized the New Deal by arguing that it had created a harmful dependency on the government among African Americans and she also argued that this dependency ceded too much power to politicians.
-She criticized communism in her 1951 essay titled Why the Negro won't Buy Communism and she also accused communists of exploiting African Americans for their own personal gain.
+Hurston was a Republican and a supporter of Booker T. Washington.
+According to John McWhorter, writing in City Journal, although she stated her support for the "complete repeal of All Jim Crow Laws", she was a contrarian on civil rights activism and generally lacked interest in being associated with it.
+In 1951, she criticized the New Deal, arguing that it had created a harmful dependency on the government among African Americans.

+She criticized communism in her 1951 essay titled Why the Negro won't Buy Communism, accusing communists of exploiting African Americans for their own personal gain.
 In her 1938 review of Richard Wright's short-story collection Uncle Tom's Children, she criticized his communist beliefs and the Communist Party USA for supporting "state responsibility for everything and individual responsibility for nothing, not even feeding one's self".
-Her views on communism, the New Deal, civil rights, and other topics contrasted with the views of many of her colleagues during the Harlem Renaissance, such as Langston Hughes, who was a supporter of the Soviet Union and praised it in several of his poems during the 1930s.
+Her views on communism, the New Deal, and other topics contrasted with the views of many of her colleagues during the Harlem Renaissance, such as Langston Hughes, who was a supporter of the Soviet Union and praised it in several of his poems during the 1930s.

 John McWhorter has called Hurston a conservative, stating that she is "America's favorite black conservative".
 David T. Beito and Linda Royster Beito have argued that she can be characterized as a libertarian, comparing her to Rose Wilder Lane and Isabel Paterson, two female libertarian novelists who were her contemporaries and are known as the "founding mothers" of American libertarianism.

 Russell A. Berman of the Hoover Institution described her as a "heterodox and staunchly libertarian thinker".

-The libertarian magazine Reason praised her, claiming: "What Hurston wanted, in both life and literature, was for everyone, of every race, for better or worse, to be viewed as an individual first."
+The libertarian magazine Reason praised her, arguing: "What Hurston wanted, in both life and literature, was for everyone, of every race, for better or worse, to be viewed as an individual first."

 In response to black writers who criticized her novel Their Eyes Were Watching God because it did not explore racial themes, she stated: "I am not interested in the race problem, but I am interested in the problems of individuals, white ones and black ones".
 She criticized what she described as "Race Pride and Race Consciousness", describing it as a "thing to be abhorred", stating: